refinedev/refine/documentation/docs/packages/documentation/cli.md

 <summary>Why is it called swizzling?</summary>

-**The name comes from Objective-C and Swift-UI**: [method swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/) is the process of changing the implementation of an existing selector (method).
+The term comes from Objective-C and Swift-UI: [method swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/) is the process of changing the implementation of an existing selector (method).

-**For Refine, component swizzling means providing an alternative component that will be used instead of the default one.**
+For **refine**, component swizzling means providing an alternative component that will be used instead of the default one.

-You can think of it as [Monkey Patching](https://en.wikipedia.org/wiki/Monkey_patch) for React components, enabling you to override the default implementation.
-Gatsby has a similar concept called [theme shadowing](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/).
+You can think of it as [Monkey Patching](https://en.wikipedia.org/wiki/Monkey_patch) for React components, which allows you to change the default implementation.
+Gatsby has a similar feature called [theme shadowing](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/shadowing/).

+**Thanks to the [Docusaurus](https://docusaurus.io) team for this great feature 🙏🏻 We hadn't heard of swizzle before and we are very happy to launch it with refine. 🥳**

 </details>

 #### Do I need to swizzle?

-Swizzle is not a single way to customize the components.
-Many **refine** components are customizable with _props_.
-However, if you want to customize the components in a more complex way, you can swizzle them.
+**refine** packages provide data providers, UI frameworks, and components that make it easy to build a project.
+Most these are customizable and can be used as is.
+However, sometimes you may want to customize it as if you created it yourself.
+This is where swizzling comes in.
+Most of **refine** packages provide a swizzle command that ejects the files to your project.
+You can then customize them as you wish.

 #### Usage